yuukibarns/snacks.nvim/docs/dashboard.md

   - **session**: session support
   - **startup**: startup time (lazy.nvim)
   - **terminal**: colored terminal output
-- super fast `terminal` sections with autmomatic caching
+- super fast `terminal` sections with automatic caching

 ## 🚀 Usage

-The dashboards comes with a set of default sections, that can be customized with `opts.preset` or fully replaced with `opts.sections`.
+The dashboard comes with a set of default sections, that can be customized with `opts.preset` or fully replaced with `opts.sections`.